Posted by Michael Skoupý, Last modified by Jiří Hošek on 19 June 2019 10:52 AM

-Security issues simply and comprehensibly describe the company security status and of specific communication channels.
-Security issues and related recommendations, are based on what data has been monitored in the company environment, what employee activities have been and what security rules have been set in Safetica.
-If security issues are not handled, they are a threat to sensitive data and to the workspace.
+Security issues simply and comprehensibly describe a company security status and of specific communication channels.
+Security issues and related recommendations are based on what data has been monitored in a company environment, what employee activities have been and what security rules have been set in Safetica.
+If security issues are not handled, they are a threat to sensitive data and to a workspace.

-Security issues are new in Safetica 9.0.
-They are visible in WebSafetica console and Security Audit report.
+Security issues are available since Safetica 9.0 and are visible in WebSafetica console and Security Audit report.

-A serious safety problem is the highest level of risk for the company and immediate attention should be paid to its treatment.
-For example, a serious security problem may arise in situations where there are insufficient security rules to prevent leakage of sensitive data, or basic security rules is missing.
+Any unresolved security issue poses a risk to a company and immediate attention should be paid to its treatment.
+For example, a security issue may arise in situations when there are insufficient or completely missing security policies in place to prevent leakage of sensitive data.

-Example: 10 sensitive data files have been sent from your company by webmail services, which are not controlled.
+Example: 10 sensitive data files have been sent from your company by webmail services, which are not controlled by any security policy.

-If the measures are sufficient, the safety problem is labeled as treated.
-However, attention should continually paid to the situation and regularly checked, that the security settings are reflecting the company's current requirements.
+If security measures are sufficient then a security issue is labeled as treated.
+However, continuous attention should be paid to the situation and regularly checked that the security settings are reflecting the company's current requirements.

-Example: You have set security policies for webmail services, where can be sensitive files uploaded.
+Example: You have set security policies for webmail services and defined where sensitive files can be uploaded.